• Skip to primary navigation

 Buy My Air fryer ecookbooks Here

 Cabbage Pakoda or cabbage fritters are a crunchy and delicious evening snack that goes really well with masala chai.

 Both deep fried and air fryer recipes are shared here.
+Cabbage is a vegetable that I love to cook with.
 It is my favourite in this cabbage and carrot salad, cabbage steak, in stir fries, noodles and wherever I want a crunchy vegetable side.

-This cabbage pakora recipe involves using finely chopped cabbage with onions and spices and then making a batter of chickpea flour and rice flour (or cornstarch) for a crunchy treat.
+I also love to make kimchi with it.
+This cabbage pakora recipe involves using finely chopped cabbage with onions and spices.
+Then one makes a batter of chickpea flour and rice flour (or cornstarch) for a crunchy treat.

 You may also like: Paneer fingers, Chilli Cheese Toast, masala peanuts, Cheesy Broccoli.